ircv3/ircv3-specifications/extensions/sts.md

 ### User-declared STS policy

 Clients might consider allowing users to explicitly define an STS policy for a given host, before any interaction with the host.
-This could help prevent a bootstrap MITM vulnerability as discussed in the (STS policy stripping)[#sts-policy-stripping] section.
+This could help prevent a bootstrap MITM vulnerability as discussed in the [STS policy stripping](#sts-policy-stripping) section.

 ### STS policy deletion or rejection